 The lab key license is good for a lifetime, but only with one installation on one computer.
 Should you switch computers, a new license must be purchased for an additional fee of $150.00.

 Yes, this training course prepares you to sit for either the 200-125 CCNA version 3.0 exam or the 100-105 ICND1 and 200-105 ICND2 version 3.0 exams.
-You will receive an exam voucher for the 200-125 CCNA exam after successful completion of the course and your financial obligation.
+Students enrolled in the "voucher included" option will also receive a pre-paid exam voucher after successful completion of the course and your financial obligation.